-After the first muon (entries 1 to 4) an electron (entry 5) with ID = 3 and generation counter 53 arrives at the observation level, but as it is no muon, it is skipped in the ./corsikaread_history program.
+After the first muon (entries 1 to 4) an electron (entry 5) with ID = 3 and generation counter 53 arrives at the observation level, but as it is no muon, it is skipped in the ./corsikaread\history program.
 In each entry the first word with the particle ID is disentangled, but only the particle ID is printed in the first column (without the generation counter and the observation level number).
-Additionally to the three momenta components, printed in columns 3 to 5, the energies of the particles are calculated from these momenta and printed in the second column.
-Columns 6 to 8 contain the position coordinates, in case of the grandmother particle the columns 6 and 7 are filled with the generation counter of the mother particle and the penetrated matter thickness χ of the grandmother particle.

-In the above example the first muon with generation counter 53 comes from the decay of the π^+ mother particle with generation counter 2; it is a normal particle history with a proton grand mother particle.
-The second muon with generation counter 56 has a proton grand mother particle and a K+ 'mother' particle with generation counter 4, the generation counter difference of 52 corresponds with the example 5 of the previous section 3.
+Additionally to the three momentum components, printed in columns 3 to 5, the energies of the particles are calculated from these momenta and printed in the second column.
+Columns 6 to 8 contain the position coordinates, in case of the grandmother particle the columns 6 and 7 are filled with the generation counter of the mother particle and the penetrated matter thickness $\chi$ of the grandmother particle.
+In the above example the first muon with generation counter 53 comes from the decay of the $\pi^+$ mother particle with generation counter 2; it is a normal particle history with a proton grand mother particle.
+The second muon with generation counter 56 has a proton grand mother particle and a K+ 'mother' particle with generation counter 4, the generation counter difference of 52 corresponds with the example 5 of the previous Sect.
+4.

-5 Limitations
+6 Limitations

-5.1 Neutrino Induced Showers
+6.1 Neutrino Induced Showers

-With the NUPRIM option in v{μ} -neutrino induced showers, a muon is produced in the first interaction due to lepton number conservation:
+With the NUPRIM option in $\nu{\mu}$ -neutrino induced showers, a muon is produced in the first interaction due to lepton number conservation:

-v{μ} (grandmother) + air $\longrightarrow \mu^{-}$ (mother) + X
+$\nu{\mu} (\text{grandmother}) + \text{air} \longrightarrow \mu^{-} (\text{mother}) + X$

 If such a muon penetrates down to the detector level the extended additional muon information gives the neutrino as grandmother and the muon as mother, even if the muon did not make any further interaction.
-The generation counter of the μ^- (mother) is 1, as well as in the standard muon additional information (ID = 75011).
+The generation counter of the $\mu^-$ (mother) is 1, as well as in the standard muon additional information (ID = 75011).

-5.2 Thinning
+6.2 Thinning